 Introduction to UI Developer Interview Questions and Answers

-UI developer is challenging role with multi-faces as it is responsible for the transference of a product from research, development, testing, content, and layout into an interface which looks and feels rich, with proper guidance and responsive experience to the end user.
-With help of user interface, users and computer can interact with each other using this as a mediator to use input-output devices and software.
+UI developer is challenging role with multi-faces as it is responsible for the transference of a product from research, development, testing, content, and layout into an interface that looks and feels rich, with proper guidance and responsive experience to the end-user.
+With the user interface’s help, users and computer can interact with each other using this as a mediator to use input-output devices and software.
 UI Developer role is one of the hot cake job roles in the present market.
-We will have a look of most asked or important interview questions for UI developer role.
+We will have a look at the most asked or important interview questions for the UI developer role.

-Now, if you are looking for a job which is related to UI Developer then you need to prepare for the 2020 UI Developer Interview Questions.
-It is true that every interview is different as per the different job profiles.
-Here, we have prepared the important UI Developer Interview Questions and Answers which will help you get success in your interview.
+Now, if you are looking for a job related to UI Developer, you need to prepare for the 2020 UI Developer Interview Questions.
+Every interview is indeed different as per the different job profiles.
+Here, we have prepared the important UI Developer Interview Questions and Answers, which will help you succeed in your interview.

-In this 2020 UI Developer Interview Questions article, we shall present 10 most important and frequently used UI Developer interview questions.
+This 2020 UI Developer Interview Questions article will present the 10 most important and frequently used UI Developer interview questions.
 These questions are divided into two parts are as follows:

 Part 1 – UI Developer Interview Questions (Basic)

 This first part covers basic Interview Questions and Answers.

 Semantic HTML is a coding style where the tags will contain how texts need to display on the user interface.
 Tags like bold, Italic should not be used along with semantic HTML as they represent formatting and doesn’t have any meaning or structure.
 The semantically correct thing is to use these tags to have the same effect as bold and italic, along with meaning and structure.